 Here, one can map the import columns under the following 3 fields:

-- Default fields: The mapped column names appearing in this section can be modified/edited if required.
-The preferred names and choices that were last saved can be viewed on choosing a pre-saved template.
+- Default fields: The mapped column names appearing in this section can be edited if required.
+On choosing a pre-saved template, you can view the preferred names and choices that were last saved.

 - Meta(custom fields)

 To import meta columns, download the Sample meta file.

 On import, append a value/expression to an existing item, using evaluate field.
 It basically selects/maps any column from the input file and computes the values with expressions and creates output.

 - Expression: Use any of the operators +*/-()&@ or string constants along with the attributes, to manipulate the respective value.

 - Input: Specify the column you need to modify.

 - Output:On the basis of the first record from the input file, sample value will be created.